 - 3. All units must include an exterior storage closet with a minimum area of sixteen (16) square feet.
 Developments designed with all interior unit access must provide the additional required exterior storage for each unit in the interior of the building(s).
 It may be located inside the unit, on the tenants' floor, or in a common area.
+All exterior and interior storage must be lockable.

+- 4. Exterior Building Standards:

+- a.
+Exterior Finishing Materials:

+- Exterior building coverings: For new construction, very low maintenance materials are required.
+Acceptable materials include:

+a.
+Brick;

-All exterior and interior storage must be lockable. - 4.
-Exterior Building Standards: - a.
-Exterior Finishing Materials: - 1.
-Exterior building coverings: For new construction, very-low maintenance materials are required.
-Acceptable materials include: - a.
-Brick; - b.
-High-quality vinyl siding with a minimum thickness of .044 and a lifetime non-prorated limited warranty (50 year) transferable; - c.
+b.
+High quality vinyl siding with a minimum thickness of .044 and a lifetime non-prorated limited warranty (50 year) transferable;

+- c.
 Cementitious siding and trim material; or - d.
 Engineered composite siding and trim material.

 All siding materials listed above are required to be 12 inches above the finished floor elevation of the building ground floor, with the exception of concrete patio and covered breezeway areas.
-Brick or decorative block must be used as an apron material.
+Brick, decorative block or cultured stone must be used as an apron material.